 1. Detection of measurement sets

-The EasyNET software processes accurate measurements, which are measured by a total station in both positions of telescope (first and second face) and they are grouped into the measurement sets.
-Measurement sets (specific sequences of survey variables) are identified and graphically highlighted (Fig. 1
+The EasyNET software processes accurate geodetic measurements, which are measured in both positions of telescope (first and second face) and they are grouped into the measurement sets.
+Measurement sets (specific sequences of geodetic variables) are identified and graphically highlighted (Fig. 1

 ).
 If measurements are measured only in one telescope position, the software uses an automatic mirroring, i.e. adds records simulated in the opposite position (even with axis errors of a total station).

-The aim of the measurement checking process is a detection of gross errors, which are naturally present in survey data.
+The aim of the measurement control is a detection of gross errors, which are naturally present in geodetic data.
 This control mechanism checks whether measurements have real (expected) values and they fulfill user-specified critical values (limit differences between the first and second position of a telescope; limit differences between sets).
 If these limit differences are exceeded, all suspected measurements are marked (Fig. 1

 , Fig. 2